-20 October 2020
+20 October 2021

 The cap and batters were intact and well-grassed with no slumping, cracking or exposed refuse.
-The cap had been recently grazed.
+No stock were observed and there was no evidence of recent grazing.
 The areas around the water troughs appeared to be in good condition.
 The stormwater drains were clear and dry.
 Leachate systems appeared to be functioning well and there was no sign of any overflow to the public track.
 The leachate pond was not discharging.
-Some fencing had been removed in an area where works have taken place and the site was open to the public walking track.
 The site was unoccupied at the time, and no odour or dust issues were noted.